Proven-Paradox/shaper-system/Handbook.md

 Effect: Target ally increases on either the [The Offensive Track](#the-offensive-track) or [The Defensive Track](#the-defensive-track) (your choice) and also heals HP equal to a ten-sided die roll.
 Description: Simultaneously healing an ally and preparing them for further combat.
 This could represent invoking healing prayers, evoking a rune of protection, supercharging an ally's shields, or similar measures.

-#### Remedy II
-Auxiliary
-Action: Minor
-Prerequisites: None
-Range: Medium
-Targets: 1 ally
-Cost: 3 MP
-Effect: Reduce the duration of one [Status Ailment](#status-ailments) the target is suffering from by 6 rounds.
-Alternatively, you may reduce two separate Status Ailment durations by 4 rounds each.
-Description: A maneuver that removes a lingering difficulty from an ally.
-This could be a healing spell, a quick repair job on the target's equipment, mundane medical interventions, or similar efforts.

 #### Restrain
 Spell [Status]
 Action: Minor